 - Health maintenance organization (HMO): You pay less for doctors and Medicare facilities that are in network, but if you go out of network, you may pay the full cost.
 You usually need to choose a primary care provider (PCP).

 - Preferred provider organization (PPO): There's a network of doctors who are preferred and classified as in network, but you'll pay more for out-of-network services.

 - Private fee-for-service (PFFS): A doctor must accept the plan's payment terms and conditions before services are provided.
 Emergency services are always covered.

 Because there are significant differences between provider networks and the coverage you would receive, it's a good idea to compare networks so you can choose one that offers the best benefits for your health situation.

 What is Medicare Advantage?

-Medicare Advantage, or Medicare Part C, is an alternative to the original Medicare Parts A and B. This plan is a bundled policy that includes Part A, Part B and sometimes Part D. Furthermore, an Advantage plan will provide some added benefits that original Medicare will not cover such as vision, hearing and dental care.
+Medicare Advantage, or Medicare Part C, is an alternative to Original Medicare Parts A and B. This plan is a bundled policy that includes the benefits you would get with Part A (hospitalization), Part B (medical care) and sometimes Part D (prescription drugs).
+Furthermore, an Advantage plan provides some added benefits that Original Medicare does not cover, such as vision, hearing and dental care.